Bluebird Backcountry

 The Basics

 Ready to rough it?
 You’ll fit right in at Camp Bluebird.
-Our campground is two miles down the road from Bear Mountain, and it’s the perfect place to keep the good vibes going after your day on the skin track.
+For the 2021/2022 season, our campground is located in the main parking lot and it’s the perfect place to keep the good vibes going after your day on the skin track.

 • What’s There: Fire pits, port-a-potty restroom, other backcountry-minded folks, gorgeous sunsets and views